kimwalisch/primecount/README.md

   </tr>
 </table>

-Up until the early 19th century the most efficient known method for counting primes was the sieve of Eratosthenes which has a running time of
+<p>Up until the early 19th century the most efficient known method for counting
+primes was the sieve of Eratosthenes which has a running time of
 <img src="http://kimwalisch.github.io/primecount/formulas/Oxlnlnx.svg" height="20" align="absmiddle"/>
 operations.
 The first improvement to this bound was Legendre's formula (1830)